 The Best-Paper-Award „Innovation Management“ annually honors outstanding scientific papers with high practical relevance on Innovation, (Corporate) Entrepreneurship and Transformation.
 By focusing on both cutting-edge research and high practical relevance, awarded papers provide state-of-the-art insights for academics and practitioners equally.

 The award is endowed with prize money totaling € 3,500.

-Papers submitted must have been accepted for publication in a scientific journal after July 1st, 2018, and must not have been submitted to past Best-Paper-Awards.
+Papers submitted must have been published in or accepted by scientific journal after July 1st, 2018, and must not have been submitted to past Best-Paper-Awards.
 Submissions are assessed by the jury with regards to scientific excellence and practical relevance.
 The authors of the three most outstanding papers are invited to present their work on November 12th, 2019 at the Sektkellerei Henkell, in Wiesbaden, Germany.
 Part of the travel expenses will be reimbursed by EBS University.
 Evaluating both presentation and discussion, the jury will nominate the winner.

 - Stéphane Bonutto (Oerlikon)